Frequently Asked Questions

 If your offer is accepted, you will receive instructions on how to complete the purchase.
 If not, you may have the opportunity to negotiate or place a new offer.

-For both "Buy Now" and "Lease to Own" transactions, we utilize the secure services of Escrow.com.
-Escrow.com provides a safe and neutral third party to hold funds and ensure reliable domain transfers for both buyers and sellers.
+For both "Buy Now" and "Lease to Own" transactions, we support secure checkout through Escrow.com and UnstoppableDomains.com.
+These platforms provide reliable transaction and transfer workflows for both buyers and sellers.

-When you choose "Buy Now" on GoatNames.com, you initiate a secure transaction through Escrow.com.
+When you choose "Buy Now" on GoatNames.com, you initiate a secure transaction through Escrow.com or UnstoppableDomains.com.
 Here's a brief overview:

-4. Buyer Acceptance: You confirm receipt and control of the domain name to Escrow.com.
+- Buyer Acceptance: You confirm receipt and control of the domain name.

 This process ensures both parties are protected throughout the transaction.

-3. Monthly Payments: You make agreed-upon monthly payments to Escrow.com.
+- Monthly Payments: You make agreed-upon monthly payments through Escrow.com or UnstoppableDomains.com.

-5. Final Transfer: Once all installments are paid, Escrow.com facilitates the full and final transfer of domain ownership to you.
+- Final Transfer: Once all installments are paid, full and final domain ownership is transferred to you.

 This program makes valuable domains more accessible, allowing you to build your brand while preserving capital.